wp-plugins/websimon-tables/readme.txt

 If you want to see screenshots of this plugin please visit http://websimon.se/websimon-tables

 == Changelog ==

+= Version 1.3.3 =
+* New Feature - Added a beta feature to import .csv files to a table
+* New Feature - Added a beta feature to export tables to .csv files
+* New Feature - Added support for shortcodes inside of tables.
+* New Feature - More options for choosing column width.
+* Structure change - The dynamic css is now loaded together with the table to improve page loading time.
+* Bug fix - Fixed the issue that made the column widths not working when you removed the table header.

 = Version 1.3.2 =
 * Small bugfix to fix that some users websites gets incorrect link to the dynamic stylesheet.